UCSBCarpentry/2025-04-14-git-novice/episodes/15-forks.md

 ```

 But you can add a new remote that points to the original/upstream repo.
 For convenience,
 we'll call this new remote 'upstream'.
-We can see that we now have an upstream remote
-where we can fetch changes.
-However, we won't be able to push directly to it,
-as we don't have the write permissions for that repo.
-To propose changes we'll have to
-do it as we covered in the previous section.

 ```bash